 But the main question I have is:

-why is it that Christians were so quick to believe that stat that God doesn’t make a difference?
+Why are we so quick to assume that God doesn’t make a difference?

 2. Does God Make a Difference in YOUR Marriage?